xmartlabs/Eureka/README.md

 ```swift
 Condition.Function([String], (Form?)->Bool)
 ```
-The array of `String` to pass should contain all the tags of the rows this row depends on.
-Each time the value of any of those rows changes the function will be reevaluated.
+The array of `String` to pass should contain the tags of the rows this row depends on.
+Each time the value of any of those rows changes the function is reevaluated.
 The function then takes the `Form` and returns a `Bool` indicating whether the row should be hidden or not.
 This the most powerful way of setting up the `hidden` property as it has no explicit limitations of what can be done.

 ```swift